rust-lang/rust/text/0000-op-assign.md

 and mark the traits as stable.
 This can be done after 1.0 as this change is backwards compatible.

+## RHS: By ref vs by value

+This RFC proposes that the assignment operations take the RHS always by ref;
+instead of by value like the "normal" binary operations (e.g. `Add`) do.
+The rationale is that, as far as the author has seen in practice [1], one never wants to mutate the RHS or consume it, or in other words an immutable view into the RHS is enough to perform the operation.
+Therefore, this RFC follows in the footsteps of the `Index` traits, where the same situation arises with the indexing value, and by ref was chosen over by value.

+[1] It could be possible that the author is not aware of use cases where taking RHS by value is necessary.
+Feedback on this matter would be appreciated.
+(See the first unresolved question)

 # Drawbacks

 None that I can think of.